-The reasons for SARA's decision are:
+The reasons for the SARA's recommendation are:

-The proposed development complies with State code 6: Protection of State transport networks of the SDAP.
-Specifically, the development does not:
+With conditions, the development complies with State code 6: Protection of state transport networks of SDAP.
+Specifically, the development:

-- create a safety hazard for users of a state-controlled road - result in a worsening of the physical condition or operating performance of state-controlled roads and the surrounding road network - compromise the state's ability to construct, or significantly increase the cost to construct statecontrolled roads and future state-controlled roads - compromise the state's ability to maintain and operate state-controlled roads, or significantly increase the cost to maintain and operate state-controlled roads.
+- does not compromise existing safe and direct access to public passenger transport infrastructure, including access by cycling and walking. - does not create a safety hazard for users of a state-controlled road - does not result in a worsening of the physical condition or operating performance of state-controlled roads and the surrounding road network - does not compromise the state's ability to construct, or significantly increase the cost to construct state-controlled roads and future state-controlled roads - does not compromise the state's ability to maintain and operate state-controlled roads, or significantly increase the cost to maintain and operate state-controlled roads.